Questions about our coffins

 How much does the coffin cost?

-The price is displayed beside the image of the coffin.
+The price is displayed beside the image of the coffin (you may need to swipe left on a mobile or tablet).
 This includes delivery to most areas within the mainland UK.
 Some areas of northern Scotland may have to pay a little more for delivery.
 (The only additional costs are for nameplate, if required, at 90p a letter).
-For payment by debit card or bacs transfer there is no fee.
+Payment by debit card or bacs transfer.

 Is there vat on the coffin price?